Gzxgzxgzx/Zirconia/README.md

     cd Zirconia && make

 ### Running
+Always make sure that you have a valid license for Diamond.

 If you are running a distribution which does not name the first ethernet interface eth0.
-Notice: This will launch Diamond and requires that diamond is in your path
+Notice: This will launch Diamond and requires that it is in your path.

 ``` bash
 sh unflex /path/to/license.dat # This stores the location for future use in LICENSE.unf